Primer (firearms): Primer-actuated blowback

 A similar system is used in the spotting rifles on the LAW 80 and Shoulder-launched Multipurpose Assault Weapon use a 9mm, .308 Winchester-based cartridge with a .22 Hornet blank cartridge in place of the primer.
 Upon firing, the Hornet case sets back a short distance, unlocking the action.

 Primer-actuated cartridges

 Primer-actuated cartridges/piston primer cartridges use a primer in the form of a blank to contain the propellant within the cartridge, or as a piston to unlock the bolt and cycle the weapon's operation.
-Examples are the 9×51mm SMAW, MBA Javette and the M48A2.
+Examples are the 9×51mm SMAW, MBA Javette, and M48A2.